BELIZE

 Belize is a Central American country with a population of 400,000.
 It is a neighbor to the Northern Territories region, which is comprised of El Salvador, Guatemala, Honduras, and Nicaragua.

 In recent years, a number of people from this region have fled to Belize to seek refugee protection against violence in their own countries.
-Many of the refugees are vulnerable women and children taking this journey out of desperation, to flee violence and, in particular, gender-based violence.
+Many of the refugees are vulnerable women and children taking this journey out of desperation, and to flee violence.
 This violence primarily stems from gang activities and is exacerbated by the drug route forcing itself through Central America.

 With the influx of individuals seeking asylum, Belize has been improving standard operating procedures for identification, reception and referral of refugees, while simultaneously upgrading the quality of refugee status determination processes.
 The pandemic caused some delays in advancing sustainable solutions in the livelihood sector and has limited the absorption capacity of the formal and informal economies.

-Within its recovery plan, Belize has identified Technical Vocational Education and Training, when adopting new transformational vocations, as key instrument for creating new growth industries, while possessing sufficient potential to rebuild Belize’s economy and to include young refugees, migrants and vulnerable nationals in delivering individual and common benefits.
+Within its recovery plan, Belize has identified Technical Vocational Education and Training, when adopting new transformational vocations, as key instrument for creating new growth industries, while possessing sufficient potential to rebuild Belize’s economy and to include young refugees, people in flight and exile, and vulnerable nationals in delivering individual and common benefits.

 Interventions